 After earning my MFA in creative writing, I began a career in writing and publishing.
 I’ve been an editor and writer for reference book and education publishers, including Houghton Mifflin Harcourt, Scholastic Press, and National Geographic Learning.
 I’ve written professional profiles and articles for MIT and Radcliffe, as well as graphic novelizations of Greek myths.
+I write regularly for Stage and Cinema and for Literary Ladies Guide.

 On this site I offer observations and links to things I’m reading, hearing, and seeing, as well as to what I’m cooking! as I work on a novel set in Cornwall and London in the 1930s.
 Current tagline: A house with a history.
 A woman with a future.
 Two nations on the brink.